How to Deal with the Other Guy’s Insurance Company, Part III

-If you've been injured in a Pennsylvania car accident, we recommend that you talk to an experienced Erie car accident lawyer before you talk to the insurance company or sign any documents.
-But if you insist on doing it yourself, we've offered 7 tips in the first and second parts of this article.
-Here in the third part of our article are three more tips to help you avoid the worst mistakes people make when handling their own Erie injury cases.
+If you’ve been injured in a Pennsylvania car accident, we recommend that you talk to an experienced Erie car accident lawyer before you talk to the insurance company or sign any documents.
+But if you insist on doing it yourself, we’ve offered seven tips in the first and second parts of this article.
+Here, in the third part of our article, are three more tips to help you avoid the worst mistakes that people make when handling their own Erie injury cases.

 8. Know Your Pennsylvania Car Accident Rights and Responsibilities

-The law requires that you are to be compensated for your past and future medical bills, lost wages and pain and suffering, as well as the damage to your property, the cost of lost opportunities and any other harm that was caused by the accident.
+The law requires that you are to be compensated for your past and future medical bills, lost wages, and pain and suffering, as well as for the damage to your property, the cost of lost opportunities, and any other harm that was caused by the accident.

 If you were partly at fault for the accident, your damages should be reduced by the percentage of your fault.

-There may be other people who are entitled to be re-paid out of the money you collect.
-For example, DPW, Medicare and some health insurance plans are entitled to be re-paid for medical bills they may have paid on your behalf.
-It's your responsibility to ensure they are paid.
+There may be other people who are entitled to be repaid out of the money you collect.
+For example, DPW, Medicare, and some health insurance plans are entitled to be repaid for medical bills that they may have paid on your behalf.
+It’s your responsibility to ensure that they are paid.

 You only have one crack at settlement.
 Once you’ve reached an agreement and signed a release, you’ll almost certainly be forever barred from making any other claims against anyone who caused your injury.